compulim/react-scrolling-background/README.md

 ### Setting CSS custom property to `initial` is not working in Firefox

-As of writing, Firefox 120 does not support [`CSS.registerProperty`](https://developer.mozilla.org/en-US/docs/Web/API/CSS/registerProperty_static) and [`@property`](https://developer.mozilla.org/en-US/docs/Web/CSS/@property) rule yet.
+As of this writing, Firefox 120 does not support [`CSS.registerProperty`](https://developer.mozilla.org/en-US/docs/Web/API/CSS/registerProperty_static) and [`@property`](https://developer.mozilla.org/en-US/docs/Web/CSS/@property) rule yet.
 Setting a custom property to `initial` will not reset it back to the default value.

 ### Should I use React props or CSS custom properties?